YuuichiAkagawa/Arduino-USBHSAMD-MIDI/README.md

 # Arduino USB Host Library SAMD MIDI Transport
-Pre-release of USB Host Library SAMD MIDI transport layer for the [FortySevenEffects Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) and uses the underlying [USB Host Library SAMD](https://github.com/gdsports/USB_Host_Library_SAMD).
+Pre-release of USB Host Library SAMD MIDI transport layer for the [FortySevenEffects Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) and uses the underlying [USB Host Library SAMD](https://github.com/gdsports/USB_Host_Library_SAMD).Therefore, it depends on the behavior of the USB Host library SAMD.
 This library is based on the [Arduino-USBMIDI](https://github.com/lathoub/Arduino-USBMIDI).

 __This libraries is EXTREMELY ALPHA!__